kneron/document_center/docs/toolchain/manual.md

 |-- examples            # Example for the workflow, will be used later.
 |-- libs                # The libraries
 |   |-- ONNX_Convertor  # ONNX Converters and optimizer scripts, will be discussed in section 3.
-|   |-- compiler        # Compiler for kdp720 hardware and the IP evaluator to infer the performance.
+|   |-- compiler        # Compiler for the hardware and the IP evaluator to infer the performance.
-|   |-- dynasty         # Simulator which only simulates the kdp720 calculation.
+|   |-- dynasty         # Simulator which only simulates the calculation.
 |   |-- fpAnalyser      # Analyze the model and provide fixed point information.
-|   `-- hw_c_sim        # Hardware simulator which simulate all the kdp720 hardware behaviours.
+|   `-- hw_c_sim        # Hardware simulator which simulate all the hardware behaviours.
 |-- miniconda           # Environment
 |-- scripts             # Scripts to run the tools, will be discussed in section 3.
 `-- version.txt
 ```

 ### 2.2 Work flow